MicroEJ/docs/Tutorials/tutorialBuildingMicroEJFirmware.rst

 .. image:: images/qa_resources-v3.png
 	:align: center

-This project describes the components involved and the process to build a MicroEJ Firmware.
+This document describes the components involved and the process to build a MicroEJ Firmware.

 Requirements